simonsobs/so_pysm_models/README.md

 **WARNING**: `so_pysm_models`, starting from version 1.0, requires PySM 3, install it from <https://github.com/healpy/pysm>
 This breaking change was required to reduce memory consumption of PySM for TOD simulations.
-Currently **documentation is out of date**, will be updated in August/September 2019.

 ## Reference frame